Skip to Main Content

 Logo 'So, here's the thing'

-Speakers talk about subjects they are passionate or knowledgeable about (contact jenny.townend@northampton.ac.uk if you’d like to be a future speaker).
+Come along and listen to speakers talk about subjects they are passionate or knowledgeable about (contact jen.townend@northampton.ac.uk if you’d like to be a future speaker).